glesica/intro-to-elixir/notes.md

 learn.
 While this is obviously a matter of personal style preference, it is true that the syntax is unusual.
 Elixir will feel more familiar to most people, especially those coming from languages like Python and Ruby.

+# Example - iterator loop

+There are a couple things going on here that could cause problems.
+First, if the code wasn't so short, it would be relatively easy for someone to get confused and try to mutate `outlist` as we're appending to it.
+Another potential problem is that it could be returned early, the name says it all...  **out**list.
+It's the list we're going to send **out** of the function.
+If it isn't complete, then why does it exist?

+The solution to this is almost trivially obvious, right?
+Just make this process atomic by encapsulating it in a function, class, library, whatever.
+That way no one can screw around with it before we're finished doing what we need to do, and no one can change the code based on an invalid assumption (like returning `outlist` before it has been fully built).
+Sounds great, right?
+Congratulations, you just invented the map function!

 # Elixir syntax - anonymous functions